ZhaoLab-TMU/AIMER/README.md

 ```

 ### Output format in get_bin
-The output file of this step contains the information of the sequences from the two groups, the columns included in the output file refer to the description of the file [./examples/test.AIMER.bin.bed](6. test.AIMER.bin.bed)
+The output file of this step contains the information of the sequences from the two groups, the columns included in the output file refer to the description of the file ./examples/test.AIMER.bin.bed in [File description](#  File description（see ./examples/）)

 ##  Step 2 bin_extension